 Narcos season 3.
 Actor Pedro Pascal will return as Javier Pena.

 Michael Stahl-David (left) and Matt Whelan (right) join Narcos Season 3.

 There will be some new characters appearing in Narcos season 3 however.
 Actor Michael Stahl-David and New Zealand actor Matt Whelan have both committed as regulars.
-“Stahl-David will play Chris Feistl, a young American DEA agent who sought out assignment to Colombia as the drug trade shifts to the Cali Cartel’s takeover in the wake of Pablo Escobar’s death.” explains The Hollywood Reporter.
+“Stahl-David will play Chris Feistl, a young American DEA agent who sought out assignment to Colombia as the drug trade shifts to the Cali Cartel’s takeover in the wake of Pablo Escobar’s death.”
+The Hollywood Reporter said.
 “Whelan will play his partner, Daniel Van Ness.
 Feistl is described as being the more straight-edge and serious agent of the two.”

 Michael Arturo Castro (left) and Kerry Bishé (right) join Narcos Season 3.